gnss-sdr/geniuss-place/_design-forces/04-flexibility.md

 ---

 In the context of engineering design, _flexibility_ refers to the ability of a system to respond to potential internal or external changes affecting its value delivery, in a timely and cost-effective manner.

+## Indicators of Flexibility

+Possible flexibility indicators are:

+* Possibility to either use synthetically generated or real-life GNSS signals.
++ Possibility to process signals either in real time or in post-processing time (only limited by the computational capacity of the processing platform executing the software receiver).
+* Possibility to use different RF front-ends.
++ Possibility to define custom receiver architectures.
+* Possibility to easily define / interchange implementations and parameters for each processing block.
+* Possibility to change parameters while the software is executing.
+* Possibility to be executed in different processing platforms (mainframes,personal computers, embedded systems, etc).
+* Flexible configuration mechanism.
+* Availability of _operation modes_, as combinations of:
+  - Single / multiple frequency bands.
+  - Single / multiple constellations.
+  - Stand-alone / assisted / differential GNSS.